rigvedmaanas/ColourPicker/README.md

 ***
 # Installation
 - Install Python (If you don't know just search for it 😄)
+- Open Command Prompt in Windows or Terminal in Mac or Linux
 - Then type
   ```bash
   pip install customtkinter pyautogui pyperclip Pillow